splewis/csgo-retakes/README.md

 - use ``sm_deletespawn`` to delete the nearest spawn.
 Example: ``!deletespawn`` in chat.
 - use ``sm_bomb`` to toggle whether to display all spawns or potential bomb-carrier spawns.
 Example: ``!bomb`` in chat
 - use ``sm_nobomb`` to mark a spawn as unavailable to a bomb carrier. (by default, all spawns within the xy plane of a bombsite are available for a bomb carrier).
 Example: ``!nobomb`` in chat while standing on top of the spawn you want to edit.

+## Addon plugins

+The following plugins are optional and disabled by default.
+To enable them move them up from the ``addons/sourcemod/plugins/disabled`` directory to ``addons/sourcemod/plugins``.

+#### retakes_sitepicker
+This plugin adds a simple admin command sm_site to let an admin pick between bombsites being used.
+For example, then can type: "!site a" or "!site any".

+#### retakes_standardallocator
+This plugin provides a simple ``sm_guns`` (!guns in chat) command that lets users choose between regular and silenced M4's and whether they want to ever recieve an AWP.
+It also randomly gives out a small amount of grenades.

 ## Contribution and Suggestions
 First, check the [issue tracker](https://github.com/splewis/csgo-multi-1v1/issues?state=open) to ask questions or make a suggestion.